MicrosoftDocs/architecture-center/docs/framework/index.md

 A reliable workload is one that is both resilient and available.
 [Resiliency](./resiliency/index.yml) is the ability of the system to recover from failures and continue to function.
 The goal of resiliency is to return the application to a fully functioning state after a failure occurs.
 Availability is whether your users can access your workload when they need to.

-For more information, reference the following video that will show you how to start improving the reliability of your Azure workloads:
+For more information about resiliency, reference the following video that will show you how to start improving the reliability of your Azure workloads:

 <iframe src="https://channel9.msdn.com/Shows/Azure-Enablement/Start-improving-the-reliability-of-your-Azure-workloads--Reliability-Ep-1--Well-Architected-series/player" width="760" height="340" allowFullScreen frameBorder="0" title="Start improving the reliability of your Azure workloads - Microsoft Channel 9 Video"></iframe>

 ### Reliability guidance

+The following topics offer guidance on designing and improving reliable Azure applications:

 - [Designing reliable Azure applications][resiliency]
 - [Design patterns for resiliency](./resiliency/reliability-patterns.md)